Immerse yourself in the history and culture of ancient Egypt in this must-see exhibition at the National Museum of Australia in Canberra.

 Available for purchase at the Information Desk for adult, child, family and concession tickets.

-Visit Discovering Ancient Egypt during one of our quiet hours sessions, on the first Tuesday of the month, March to September 2024, from 4–6pm.
+Visit Discovering Ancient Egypt during one of our quiet hours sessions.
+Sessions start Tuesday 20 February and then the first Tuesday of the month from March, from 4–6pm.

 Quiet hours sessions offer reduced noise and sensory experiences.
 They are designed for visitors with low sensory needs, including those on the autism spectrum.
 Exhibition ticket costs apply.